 10. Posterior Tibial Nerve Stimulation

 This is similar to acupuncture.
 A fine needle is attached to your leg, just above the ankle.
 A gentle current is then delivered.
 The procedure can be highly effective and is recommended by many conventional and alternative healthcare providers.
 Each session lasts approximately 30 minutes.
 Treatments are conducted weekly, over a two to three-month period.

 11. Nutritional Supplements

-Supplements promote general wellness, ensure that you have the needed nutrients for healing, and relieve OAB symptoms.
+A great solution for alternative therapies is nutritional supplements.
+They help promote general wellness, ensure that you have the needed nutrients for healing and relieve OAB symptoms.
 Studies indicate that taking 350 milligrams of magnesium hydroxide twice daily can relieve bladder spasms and decrease incontinence.
 One study showed women slept better because they did not have to get up to urinate as frequently during the night.
-L- Arginine is an amino acid supplement which enhances urinary tract wellness.
+L- Arginine is an amino acid supplement that enhances urinary tract wellness.

 Photo Credit: Goodluz / istockphoto.com

 12. Bladder Training

 Bladder training is an important aspect of treatment for OAB.
 Many women think that bladder training simply means doing the pelvic floor exercises known as Kegels, but there’s more to it than that.
 A bladder training specialist, who is often a specially trained nurse or physical therapist, may or may not recommend the use of Kegel exercises.
 A bladder training specialist can design a bladder training program that meets your individual needs.

 Photo Credit: alexskopje / istockphoto.com

 13. Scheduled Toileting